tcpipuk/act-runner/docs/python.md

 If you need a Python version not included in our images, use the [actions/setup-python](https://github.com/actions/setup-python) action in your workflow.
-It supports all Python versions and includes built-in caching options.
+It supports all Python versions and includes built-in caching.